 What action can Lantern take?

-As an authorised debt recovery agency, Lantern are allowed to get in touch with you to ask you to pay the debt.
-If you refuse to pay, they can take further action such as petitioning for a County Court Judgement or other intervention by the court.
+As an authorised debt recovery agency, Lantern are allowed to contact you to ask you to request that you pay the debt.
+If you say that you won’t pay, they can take further action such as petitioning for a County Court Judgement or other intervention by the court.
 However, they aren’t empowered to take any further action themselves so can’t send round bailiffs to recover your possessions.
 They’d have to ask the courts to do that on their behalf.

 Lantern and the FCA